 Prior to 2020, we provided a funded, tax qualified, non-contributory retirement plan for certain employees, including our named executive officers (our "Qualified Retirement Plan").
 Benefits under tax qualified plans are subject to limitations under the Internal Revenue Code.
 Accordingly, we also provided an unfunded, nonqualified, non-contributory retirement plan (our "Benefit Equalization Plan") which provided for benefits that otherwise were not available due to these limitations.
-Effective December 31, 2019, these plans were frozen, and participants no longer accrue benefits, other than interest credits on accrued balances at a rate determined annually for all participants.
-At retirement or termination of employment, vested participants are entitled to receive their benefit in a lump-sum or a monthly annuity.
+Effective December 31, 2019, these plans were frozen, and participants no longer accrued benefits, other than interest credits on accrued balances at a rate determined annually for all participants.
+Effective December 31, 2022, the Qualified Retirement Plan was terminated.
+During 2023, our named executive officers received lump-sum distributions of their accumulated benefit under the Qualified Retirement Plan as shown in the table below.
+The Benefit Equalization Plan was not impacted by the termination of the Qualified Retirement Plan, and participants' accounts continue to receive interest credits on their accrued balances.

-We also maintain supplemental retirements accounts for James S. Tisch and Jonathan M. Tisch under supplemental retirement agreements with each of these individuals ("Supplemental Benefit").
-We credit each nominal account annually with the interest credit established under our Qualified Retirement Plan.
+We also maintain supplemental retirement accounts for James S. Tisch and Jonathan M. Tisch under supplemental retirement agreements with each of these individuals ("Supplemental Benefit").
+We credit each nominal account annually with the interest credit used for our Benefit Equalization Plan.
 Upon retirement, each of these officers will receive the value of his account in the form of an annuity or, subject to certain conditions, in a single lump-sum payment.

-The following table shows information regarding pension benefits accrued for and paid to each of our named executive officers as of December 31, 2022.
+The following table shows information regarding pension benefits accrued for and paid to each of our named executive officers as of December 31, 2023.